aluisyoanx/gui-wallet/README.md

 The Future Of Blockchain Banking

-Aluisyo is a decentralized cryptocurrency based on cryptonote with enabled blockchain banking features and secure messaging.

-Aluisyo is a fairly launched coin without any premine, ico or dev fee.

-Aluisyo is a complete Solution for your Payments, messaging and banking needs, it provides instant privacy protected transactions and untraceable/self-destructive encrypted messaging transfers with extremely low processing fees in a decentralized peer-to-peer network.
+Aluisyo is a decentralized cryptocurrency based on the cryptonote protocol.
+Aluisyo is the complete solution for your blockchain Banking, Payment, and Messaging needs.
+Aluisyo allows you to earn interest from depositing ANX into your Block-Length-Interest account.
+It also provides instant privacy protected peer-to-peer transactions as well as untraceable/self-destructive encrypted messaging, with extremely low processing fees in a decentralized network.

 - Coin Name: Aluisyo
 - Genesis Date: 25-02-19